2013–14 South Carolina Gamecocks women's basketball team

 The 2013–14 South Carolina Gamecocks women's basketball team represented the University of South Carolina during the 2013–14 NCAA Division I women's basketball season.
 The Gamecocks, led by sixth year head coach Dawn Staley, played their home games at the Colonial Life Arena and competed as members of the Southeastern Conference.
+The Gamecocks won their first SEC regular season championship with a 14–2 league record and entered the NCAA Tournament as a No. 1 seed for the first time.
+Tiffany Mitchell was named SEC Player of the Year, averaging 15.5 points per game, and freshman center Alaina Coates earned SEC Freshman of the Year honors.